 wind energy29California has been trying to drive clean standards with it’s regulations and requirements for by its larger utilities in recent years.
 To date that number has been a 20% renewable standard which has been a struggle for the utilities to comply with so far.
 Now regulators have adopted new rules which would require those utilities to draw as much as one third of their from wind, solar, geo thermal in the next 10 years.
 This move could push other regulators across the country to follow suit.

-On the flip side are consumers who fear paying higher rates for their as a result of generating these new forms.
+On the flip side are consumers who fear paying higher rates for their energy as a result of generating these new energy forms.
 Concerns about costs and unemployment haunt the debate.
-But those in favor of alternative solutions tout the growth of jobs in these new green tech areas.
+But those in favor of alternative energy solutions tout the growth of jobs in these new green tech areas.

 Interesting stuff from today’s NYT: